Inspiration from Frustration

 Cripples Drudge!

 That title makes it sound like I am a saint who works tirelessly.
 Yes, caregiving is hard, … really hard sometimes.
 Days can be exhausting.
 Almost every day, my heart breaks a little more.
-Multiple Sclerosis is stealing my husband deviously slowly.
+Multiple Sclerosis is stealing my husband painfully slowly.
 With each tear in the myelin sheath of his nerves, he loses a physical ability.

 Nonetheless, I’m not sure about a lot in life, but I am 100% positive it is what I am called to be doing right now.
 Being in the palm of God’s purpose for your life is sublime.

 Look at him looking at me with goo-goo eyes!
+He still makes my tummy feel mashmallowey inside.

 There you have it.
 I am a cripples drudge, officially hitting middle age, in search of more love, insight, connection, compassion, and more from herself!